 HINT: Do not overmix the batter.
 The cake topping will be fluffier if you mix it until it is just barely mixed.

-Step 4: In a bowl, add the pumpkin and other ingredients to a bowl and whisk.
+Step 4: Add the pumpkin and other ingredients to a bowl and whisk.

 Step 5: Pour the pumpkin mixture into an 8×8 pan.
 Drop marshmallow fluff on top.